AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aws-permissions-audience-sourcing.md

 >[!TIP]
 >
->An Amazon Resource Name (ARN) is a unique string that identifies AWS resources, such as EC2 instances, S3 buckets, and IAM roles.
-The Resource ARN identifies your specific S3 bucket and folder path using this format:
+>An Amazon Resource Name (ARN) uniquely identifies AWS resources, such as S3 buckets and IAM roles.
+Use the following format to specify your bucket and optional folder path:
 >
 >```
 >arn:aws:s3:::<bucket-name>/<optional-folder-path>